julienw/presentation-react-perf-gandi-2018/README.md

 * `li` have a margin
 * `h1` are smaller and bold
-* `img` can't be bigger than the width, and highe than 45% of the page
+* `img` can't be bigger than the width, and higher than 460px (remember the page is then scaled according to the available space, so `460px` is relative to this).
+If you want to add a caption, use the class `with-caption` to set the height to 390px.
 * `em` (generated with `_` in markdown) are orange. `strong` are _not_ styled yet (PR welcome!)
-* `a` have a paler blue for accessibility
+* `a` have a paler blue for accessibility and some :hover style.
 * The text is bigger than what remark does by default.

 ## Pre-defined classes